AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 }
 ```

-Once the handler is built, run `yarn build` to compile codes into a deployable format.
-Confirm `dist` directory is formed in the root directory.
+Once the handler is built, run `yarn build` to compile the code into deployable format.
+Confirm that the `dist` directory has been created in the root directory.

 ```
 astar-evm-example